|6km Run/Walk & 12km Run

 In addition to the great bush walking opportunities, there is much more to see and do during your visit to the region and all within easy distance.
 Go abseiling, rock climbing, canoeing or mountain bike riding, play adventure mini golf or a round at the Mount Difficult golf course, or stroll along the wall at Lake Bellfield taking in the vista.
 You can also visit Brambuk, the National Park and Cultural Centre, MOCO Art Gallery, see hand crafted wood furniture made from the local redgum at Grampians Furniture, visit the region's wineries The Gap Vineyard, the Heatherlie Quarry Historic sites, or the largest privately owned regional zoo, Halls Gap Zoo.

 Contact Monique if you have any questions via:

 Phone: 03 5356 4664

 21km run – 7.30am

 6km run – 8:15am

-On day Registrations: Are accepted 7:00am at the Halls Gap Centenary Hall, next to the Visitor Information Centre.
+On Day Registrations: Are accepted 7:00am at the Halls Gap Centenary Hall, next to the Visitor Information Centre.
 Bring along family and friends!
-Cost: $36 per adult, $26 per child (under 15), $31 per concession (full-time student or health care cardholder), family: 2 adults and 3 children $100, 2 adults and 2 children, $90 and 2 adults and 1 child, $80.
 Cash only on day.
 No refunds.

 Race Number Pick Up (if pre-registered): Will be available at the Halls Gap Centenary Hall from 4:00pm to 5:30pm on the Saturday and again at 7:00am on event day.
+Simply line up in the queue that indicates the first letter of your surname.
 Note: race numbers will not be mailed out.
-Simply line up in the queue that indicates the first leWer of your surname.

 Assembly Area: Is located at the Halls Gap Parklands, opposite the Visitor Information Centre.